Touch Screen & Apple CarPlay in the 240SX?

-Since the stock radio was already discarded when I bought the car, I referenced the sales brochure for a visual and realized that the likelihood of finding a stock working radio from a 1993 240SX was slim.
-So I took a look at the 1995 180SX brochure. because like most, I was curious to what options Nissan used in other variations of the S13 and came across the following double din unit.
+Since the stock radio was already discarded when I bought the car, I referenced the sales brochure for a visual and realized that the likelihood of finding a stock working radio from a 1993 240SX was slim, so I took a look at the 1995 180SX brochure.
+I was curious to what options Nissan used in other variations of the S13 and came across the following double din unit.

 This particular head unit was made by Clarion and came in a few variations that depended on whether or not the car was equipped with a cd changer.
 It can be found on the following 1997-1999 Nissan and Infiniti models: Maxima, Altima, Pathfinder, I30, QX4, and G20.
 The visual differences are the buttons above the power button and bass/treble buttons.